Hariaksha/wlidfire-conflict/README.md

 ## Headline Findings

 - In the **full sample** (447 districts, Feb.
 2015–Jun.
-2025), instrumented fire intensity has **no detectable average effect** on conflict event counts, robust to a Poisson IV control-function specification.
+2025), instrumented fire intensity has **no detectable average effect** on all-event counts under the baseline specification, robust to a Poisson IV control-function specification.
+This full-sample null is *not* uniform across outcomes, however: a more rigorous robustness check that fully instruments the distributed-lag structure (see below) reveals a significant negative full-sample effect specifically on political-violence events.
 - In **conflict-active districts** (those with conflict in ≥30% of sample months), fire intensity has an economically meaningful **negative** effect on conflict events and political-violence events.
+This result is robust to, and if anything strengthens under, fully instrumenting the lag structure.
-- An **event-type decomposition** shows this negative effect is concentrated entirely in **riots and protests**, and is a precise zero for battles and organized violence, consistent with a mechanism in which severe haze disrupts public gathering and street-level collective action rather than organized armed conflict.
+- A **two-category event-type decomposition** shows this negative effect is concentrated entirely in a composite **riots/protests** category, and is a precise zero for battles and organized violence, initially suggestive of a mechanism in which severe haze disrupts public gathering and street-level collective action.
+- A **finer, four-category decomposition** into literal ACLED event types complicates this story: **Protests** (the category most directly tied to planned public assembly, and the largest by far) shows **no significant effect**, while the negative effect is instead concentrated in **Riots** and, unexpectedly, **Violence against civilians** (which does not require public assembly in the same sense), alongside a weaker, marginally significant effect on **Strategic developments** that a clean disruption-of-assembly story does not predict.
+The mechanism is real but narrower, and less well understood, than a simple "haze stops protests" story.
-- This riots/protests-specific result is the one finding that survives every robustness check applied (a placebo test using a randomly-assigned distant district's instrument, a check for shared regional seasonal cycles, and Conley spatial-correlation standard errors); the broader all-events and political-violence results are comparatively more sensitive to these checks.
+- The riots/protests result from the two-category decomposition is the one finding that survives every robustness check applied (a placebo test using a randomly-assigned distant district's instrument, a check for shared regional seasonal cycles, Conley spatial-correlation standard errors, and a fully-instrumented distributed-lag specification); the broader all-events and political-violence results are comparatively more sensitive to these checks.
+- Fully instrumenting the one-month lag (rather than leaving it as an uninstrumented control, a constraint of the IV software used) also reveals a new, suggestive pattern: a negative contemporaneous effect followed by a positive, often significant, one-month-lagged effect, consistent with a short-run disruption followed by a partial rebound rather than pure suppression.
+This is reported as a single robustness check, not an independently validated finding.
 - No robust evidence that fire exposure affects conflict-related **fatalities**.

 See [`paper/draft.pdf`](paper/draft.pdf) for the full results, the Related Literature section, and detailed robustness analysis.